mavmatthew/ftdMemoryCell/README.md

 ## Defining a memory cell variable

-For example, my Vulcan VI I have defined the following:
+For example, my Vulcan IV I have defined the following:

 ```
 local targetVolume = {